What Is OCD and How is it Recognized?

 - Holding on to items for fear that they might be needed sometime in the future, such as books, newspapers, food, school papers

-- Buying everyitem in a grocery store that one may have touched (and therefore "contaminated") to prevent others from becoming contaminated
+- Buying every item in a grocery store that one may have touched (and therefore "contaminiated") to prevent others from being contaminated

 - Accumulating items or objects in a particular area (e.g., desk drawer) because they are contaminated and cannot be touched